 Do I need to set up a pension scheme if none of my staff need to be put into one?

-If any of your staff are not aged between 22 up to state pension age and earn less than £192 a week or £833 a month, then you only need to put them into a pension scheme if they ask to join.
+If none of your staff are aged between 22 up to state pension age and/or earn less than £192 a week or £833 a month, then you only need to put them into a pension scheme if they ask to join.
 If this happens, you’ll need to set one up at this point.
 If your member of staff earns more than £113 a week (or £490 a month) you must pay money into the scheme as well.
 If they earn less than this, you can choose whether you wish to pay money in or not.

 Did this answer your question?